Brown’s 18 points lead No. 13 Texas over Texas State 74-53

-AUSTIN, Texas (AP) — Freshman Greg Brown scored 18 points and No. 13 Texas eased past Texas State 74-53 Wednesday night in the Longhorns’ final non-conference tune-up before the start of Big 12 play.
+Many project Brown as the latest of several one-and-done Longhorns players in recent years.
+He has plenty of experience to lean on in a senior-laden lineup while he’s still here.

+“He’s a young guy playing with a lot of veteran players,” said Texas senior guard Andrew Jones, who chipped in 11 points.
+“He needs to figure out when to attack and when not to attack.”

-Texas had nine dunks on 12 baskets in the first half.
-Jericho Sims started the scoring with a slam and the floodgates opened from there.
+Texas attacked the basket with attitude early, taking advantage of its length and muscle against the undersized Bobcats.
+The Longhorns had nine dunks on 12 baskets in the first half, starting with a slam by Jericho Sims for the game’s first points.

+“We wanted to really set a tone,” Jones said.
+“In the past we’ve struggled with mid-major teams.
+We wanted to make a statement today.
+It was really part of the game plan, to impose our will.”

 Texas led 33-20 at halftime and appeared to be cruising before the Bobcats started whittling away at the deficit.
 Baskets by Isaiah Small twice got the Bobcats within seven before Texas answered each time with 3-pointers by Matt Coleman III and Courtney Ramey.

-A baseline dunk from Andrew Jones and a 3-pointer from Brown a minute later pushed the Longhorns’ lead back to 16.
+A baseline dunk from Jones and a 3-pointer from Brown a minute later pushed the Longhorns’ lead back to 16.
 Brown then hit two in a row from long range to push the lead to 68-49 with 2 minutes left.

+“He looked like a good shooter on those balls,” Texas coach Shaka Smart said before noting Brown’s occasional defensive lapses.
+“Our job is to coach him.
+He’s making progress.
+Still a long way to go.”

-Jones and Ramey each scored 11 points for the Longhorns (5-1), who are off to a strong start with their highest ranking in six seasons under Shaka Smart, who just last season was facing intense pressure for his job.
+Ramey added 11 points for the Longhorns (5-1), who are off to a strong start with their highest ranking in six seasons under Smart, who just last season was facing intense pressure for his job.

 Mason Harrell scored 14 points for Texas State (3-2) .